VicenteZanatta/oop/README.md

 ## Problem Description

-Professor Felisberto is a very busy man with several appointments scheduled in his agenda.
+Professor John Doe is a very busy man with several appointments scheduled in his agenda.
 To manage these efficiently, he decided to hire programmers to develop a **commitment filtering system**.
 Your task is to implement this system.